 Skip to content

-Installing a free-threaded Python
+Installing Free-Threaded Python

 To install a free-threaded CPython interpreter, you can either use a pre-built binary or build CPython from source.
 The former is quickest to get started with.
 Building from source is not too difficult either though, and in case you hit a bug that may involve CPython itself then you may want to build from source.